Louis I, Prince of Condé: Third civil war

 Not having the benefit of uprisings in northern cities, Condé and Coligny would reorientate the axis of the third civil war to a defence of the Huguenot heartlands in the south.
 His forces, and those of Tavannes, circled Loudun in late 1568, seeking to find good ground to attack the other.
 Eventually the Crown's forces broke off to winter, and the Huguenot forces, after trying and failing to seize Saumur likewise settled into camp.
 In March 1569, hearing reports that Condé intended to lunge south and seize Cognac, Tavannes decided to take advantage, crossing the Charente on the night of 12 March, and coming upon the Huguenot rear.
 The royal vanguard, under Montpensier, fell upon the Huguenot rear-guard under Condé, and he was unhorsed.
 Though unarmed and under guard, there would be no gentlemanly capture for him this time and he was executed on the duke of Anjou's orders.
 While the majority of the Huguenot army got away unscathed, Condé's corpse would be paraded through Jarnac on the back of a donkey to the jeers of the populace.

 Marriage and children

 Condé married in 1551, to Eléanor de Roucy de Roye (1536–1564), heiress of Charles de Roye.
 She brought as her dowry the château and small town of Conti-sur-Selles, southwest of Amiens, which would pass to their third son, progenitor of the princes de Conti.
-They had:
+They had eight children: